Selleris-Software/public/docs/cooperation-terms.md

 - Approval Required: Tasks estimated > 2 hours require explicit written client approval (task comment stating approval) prior to commencement.
 - Overrun Safeguard: If during execution of an XS task it becomes clear that total effort will exceed 2 hours, Selleris pauses at (or as near as practicable to) the 2-hour mark and posts a revised estimate for approval before proceeding.
 - Bundling Prohibition: Related but separable XS tasks must not be aggregated artificially to bypass approval processes.
+- Task Project Preparation (Pre-Approval Work): For tasks > 2 hours, an initial "Task Project Draft" may be prepared (see Section 12A.8) to refine scope, acceptance criteria, dependencies, and high-level technical approach.
+This preparatory effort is capped by default at 10% of the proposed base implementation effort and is billable even if the client declines the full implementation estimate (because a discrete analysis & scoping artifact is delivered).
+If the client wishes NOT to authorize this preparatory analysis for a specific task, that intent must be stated explicitly before work begins.

 ### 12.2 Estimation Transparency
 - Estimate Format: Each task includes (a) T‑shirt size, (b) indicative hour range (if > XS), (c) key assumptions, and (d) risk factors if material.